rockstor/rockstor-doc/contribute/contribute_documentation.rst

         [you@your_laptop /path/to/rockstor-doc]# sphinx-build -b rediraffewritediff . _build/rediraffe

-If you use Docker image, you can use the following command:
+If you use the Docker image, you must use the following command:

 .. code-block:: bash